ayrat555/ayrat555.github.io/_posts/2018-06-17-message-calls-in-ethereum.md

 4. `z` - execution halt status
 5. `o` - output data

-Message-call starts with transferring value `v` from sender's address `s` to recipient's address `r`.
+Message call starts with transferring value `v` from sender's address `s` to recipient's address `r`.
 All other input values are used in the execution context of the call.

-If the message-call stack `e` exceeds 1024 or there is not enough value to transfer `v` from sender's address, the message call is not executed.
+If the message call stack `e` exceeds 1024 or there is not enough value to transfer `v` from sender's address, the message call is not executed.

 ### Message call types